olabiniV2/Matrix-Message/README.md

 # Matrix Message github action

-This is a simple github action to send messages to matrix servers.
+This is a simple github action to send messages with subjects to matrix servers.

 ## Usage